• QMS ISO9001

 The early moments are hugely important

 No one wants to be in a situation where they are forced to act in place of medical professionals.
-However, the impact of bystander CPR is critical.
+However, the impact of bystander CPR is critical (which is why proper first aid training is essential).
 In fact, NEJM claims that the 30-day survival rate for patients who receive CPR before the arrival of emergency medical services was ‘more than double’ that of patients who did not.

 Fortunately for Erikson, his captain Simon Kjaer secured the former’s neck, cleared his airways and started CPR.
 To make his actions even more heroic, he then encouraged the players to form a protective shield around Erikson to provide privacy from cameras, even consoling Erikson’s visibly upset wife once the medics were present.